platonic-io/property-based-testing-stateful-systems/docs/Part03SMContractTesting.md

 ![](../images/part3-sm-model-fake-small.jpg)

-## “Collaboration tests” vs contract tests
+## Integration tests vs contract tests

 Let’s zoom out a bit and contemplate the general picture.
 Our queue can be thought of as a producer of the interface, while the web service is consumer of it.